enginecommerce/engine-flight-manual/engineering/product_process.md

 ## Section Summary

-<mark>Ideas are cheap and turning ideas into a meaningful, profitable business is hard.</mark>
+<mark>Ideas are cheap.
+Turning ideas into a meaningful, profitable business is hard.</mark>

-Always think of Engine products as versions of product evolution – some features are appropriate for the current version, and some are appropriate for later versions.
-What we do to evolve each Version is largely the same, but in any case, you must assign responsibility to a Product Steering Team to get started.
+Always think of Engine products as versions along a timeline of the product's evolution – some features are appropriate for the current version, and some are appropriate for a later version.
+The process of evolution is largely the same, but in any case you must assign responsibility to a Product Steering Team to get started.

 ---